 In addition to providing standard product and service offerings, our Hughes business segment also enters into contracts to design, develop and deliver telecommunication networks to customers in our enterprise market.
 These contracts for telecommunication networks require significant effort to develop and construct the network, over an extended time period.
 Revenues are also earned from long-term contracts for the sale of mobile satellite communications systems.
 Sales under these long-term contracts are recognized using the percentage-of-completion (cost-to-cost) method of accounting.
 Under this method, sales are recorded equivalent to costs incurred plus a portion of the profit expected to be realized, based on the ratio of costs incurred to estimated total costs at completion.
 Profits expected to be realized on long-term contracts are based on estimates of total sale values and costs at completion.
 These estimates are reviewed and revised periodically throughout the lives of the contracts, and adjustments to profits resulting from such revisions are recorded in the accounting period in which the revisions are made.
 Estimated losses on contracts are recorded in the period in which they are identified.

 Debt Issuance Costs

-Costs of issuing debt are generally deferred and amortized ratably over the terms of the respective notes (see Note 8) and amortization is included in "Interest expense, net of amounts capitalized" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
+Costs of issuing debt are generally deferred and amortized utilizing the effective interest method with amortization included in "Interest expense, net of amounts capitalized" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).

 Inventory